Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 It was effectively this that had been causing the anomaly.

-Under advice from his collaegue, the developer first tried again using this snippet of code:
+Under advice from his colleague, the developer first tried again using this snippet of code:
 <img src="documentation/testing-ms2/booking-form-validate-1.png">

 Then the developer tried the following: